Should I soak wood before smoking

 Conclusion

 Smoking meat is a blast, but soaking wood can mess it up.
 Dry wood gives you clean, tasty smoke without the hassle.
 I’ve shared my mistakes, like soaking chips and getting bitter ribs, so you can avoid them.
-Try dry wood next time you fire up your smoker.
-You’ll love the sweet, smoky flavor.
-Grab some hickory or apple wood, start small, and watch for that thin blue smoke.
-Share your BBQ results with friends or on Smoking Meat Forums.
+Try dry wood next time you fire up your smoker — grab some hickory or apple, start small, and watch for that thin blue smoke.
 Happy smoking!

 Frequently Asked Questions